MineA5 - Complete Hardware and Software Guide

 Camera Firmware Upgrades

-If a new version is available, a red dot is displayed on top of the “Settings” icon.
-Follow this to Settings Menu > General > Upgrade.
+If a new version is available, a red dot is displayed on top of the “Settings” icon in the home screen.
+Follow this red dot into the Settings Menu > General > Upgrade.

 Upgrade Steps:

-1. Make sure your camera is powered or has enough battery.
+1. Make sure your camera is powered or has enough battery before starting an upgrade.

-2. Make sure your camera has a good Internet connection.
+2. Make sure your camera has a good Internet connection to allow the download of the new firmware image.

 3. Start the Upgrade by clicking on “Downloading and Installing” and clicking “Yes” to confirm.